kamranahmedse/developer-roadmap/contributing.md

 For the existing roadmaps, please follow the details listed for the nature of contribution:

-- **Fixing Typos** — Make your changes in the [roadmap Markdown file](https://github.com/kamranahmedse/developer-roadmap/tree/master/src/data/roadmaps) and submit a [PR](https://github.com/kamranahmedse/developer-roadmap/pulls).
+- **Fixing Typos** — Make your changes in the [roadmap markdown file](https://github.com/kamranahmedse/developer-roadmap/tree/master/src/data/roadmaps) and submit a [PR](https://github.com/kamranahmedse/developer-roadmap/pulls).
 - **Adding or Removing Nodes** — Please open an [issue](https://github.com/kamranahmedse/developer-roadmap/issues) with your suggestion.

-**Note:** Please note that our goal is <strong>not to have the biggest list of items</strong>.
+**Note:** Please note that our goal is **not to have the biggest list of items**.
 Our goal is to list items or skills most relevant today.

 ## Adding Projects